aome510/spotify-player/doc/config.md

 - Positive-value `app_refresh_duration_in_ms` is used to refresh the current playback (making a Spotify API call) every `app_refresh_duration_in_ms` ms. This can result in hitting Spotify's rate limit if the player is running for a long period of time.
 - To prevent the rate limit, `spotify-player` sets `playback_refresh_duration_in_ms=0` by default and relies on `n_refreshes_each_playback_update` and `refresh_delay_in_ms_each_playback_update` to refresh the playback each time user triggers a command that updates the player's playback.
-- List of commands that updates the player's playback:
+- List of commands that triggers a playback update:
   - `NextTrack`
   - `PreviousTrack`
   - `ResumePause`